PraveenMut/zendesk_coding_challenge/README.md

 # Installation
 This application has been tested to run on MacOS X/UNIX based machines.
 However, due to the cross platform nature of Ruby (as it is an interpreted language), the application may work on other operating systems.

-Due to the nature of dependencies and file systems between operating systems, it is highly recommended that you run Zendesk CLi on MacOS based systems.
+Due to the nature of dependencies and file systems between operating systems, <b>it is strongly recommended that you run Zendesk CLi on MacOS based systems</b>.

 ## Prerequisites:
  - Ruby 2.5.3 or over